Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Results

 \subsection{Real-world deployment}

-For the \texttt{LineTracking} task, the agent is placed on a pre-determined starting point on a line marked on the floor with clearly distinguishable tape.
-The goal of this task is to follow the line as closely as possible, while avoiding rapid steering inputs.
-For evaluation purposes, we chose an arbitrary point on the line as the start/finish line for this task, to segment the trajectories of the agent into laps.
-In this instance, we picked the middle of a short straight, as most policies successfully completed this part of the circuit.
+For the \texttt{LineTracking} task, the agent was placed on a pre-determined starting point on a line marked on the floor with clearly distinguishable tape.
+The goal of the task was following the line as closely as possible while avoiding rapid steering inputs.
+For evaluation, we chose an arbitrary point on the line as the start/finish line for this task to segment the agent's trajectories into laps.